input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 ### Additional parameters

-In addition to the parameters already introduced above we introduce the
+In order to define the semantics the following parameters are required
-following parameters
+additionally:

   * The type of the block-tree
   * adversarialState₀ is the initial adversarial state